 Remember to never be careless with your household medications as well.
 Common human medications like those for high blood pressure can be extremely harmful or fatal to a dog.

 About Walking in the Heat, Walking in the Cold, Walking in the Rain/Snow

 Is the sidewalk or roadway too hot for your dog to walk on?
 If you can’t hold your hand flat on the ground for at least 10 seconds, the answer is YES.

 Just think of the heat of beach sand beneath your bare feet on very hot days and then you will know just how your dog feels.

 Is it cold enough for my dog to need a coat or sweater?
+If your dog is a small breed or short-coated breed, you may notice that your dog is shivering outdoors in inclement weather.
 If your bare hands feel cold, the dog does too.
 Better to put it on.

-If your dog goes for walks in the rain, gently wipe him or her down with a clean towel once back indoors.
+If your dog goes for walks in the rain or snow, gently wipe him or her down with a clean towel once back indoors.
 Make it a pleasant experience.

 If you have a dog walking service, or even if you don’t, a plastic bin with important supplies should be kept in a designated spot so that they are handy when needed.
 For example, an umbrella, a towel, paper towels, cleaning supplies for urine or feces accidents, dog sweater/coat, of course, a collar/harness and leash veterinarian information, and other emergency phone numbers.